 Bolera Mayorca also has an integrated Sports Wings, which provides food and drinks.
 Sports Wings is a chain of sports bars in Medellín that has some good wings and other good bar food.
 Also, there is a second Sports Wings in Mayorca mall in the new phase of the mall.

 At Bolera Mayorca, it costs 76,000 pesos per hour per lane for up to 6 people playing.
-And shoe rental costs 2,000 pesos per person and sock rental costs 2,000 pesos per person if you don’t have socks.
+And shoe rental with socks costs 4,000 pesos per person.

 In addition, Bolera Mayorca has some pool tables with pockets available and table rental is 15,000 pesos per hour.